autogluon/tabrepo/README.md

 ---
 ## Relation to TabRepo

-TabArena was build upon [TabRepo](https://arxiv.org/pdf/2311.02971) and now replaces TabRepo.
+TabArena was built upon [TabRepo](https://arxiv.org/pdf/2311.02971) and now replaces TabRepo.
 To see details about TabRepo, the portfolio simulation repository, refer to [tabrepo.md](tabrepo.md).